eliyacobov1/dqn-visual-nevigation/README.md

 The script prints progress every 100 episodes, plots the learning curve, and prints the learned policy grid at the end.
 Use `--visualize` to see an animated episode demonstrating the learned policy.

+Additional flags enable richer visualisations:

+- `--heatmap` shows a heat map of how often each cell was visited during training.
+- `--q-history` plots how the Q-values for the start state evolve over episodes.
+- `--animate` plays back the final trajectory with a red trace.